markoniemi/traefik-consul-demo/readme.md

     docker-compose up -d --scale user-repository=2

- # Portainer shows two instances for user-repository
+1. Portainer shows two instances for user-repository
- # Consul shows two instances
+2. Consul shows two instances of service user-repository-v1
- # Trafik shows two instances
+3. Trafik shows two instances
- # Login to application
+4. Login to application
- # note service logs in Portainer
+5. Note service logs in Portainer
- # Refresh application or logout/login
+6. Refresh application or logout/login
- # note service logs in Portainer, services are called in round-robin manner
+7. Note service logs in Portainer, services are called in round-robin manner

 ## Config

- # Login to application
+1. Login to application
- # Note the runtime environment value in footer
+2. Note the runtime environment value in footer
- # Add config value to Consul: config/user-application/runtime.environment=docker-compose
+3. Add config value to Consul: config/user-application/runtime/environment=production
- # Refresh application view in browser
+4. Refresh application view in browser
- # Note the new runtime environment value
+5. Note the new runtime environment value
- # note the application log in Portainer
+6. Note the application log in Portainer